 Q: Are there specific meeting times during the courses when we will be expected to attend?

 A: Our courses do not have a set meeting place or time.
-You’ll be completely within the Blackboard online environment for all classes.
-Our courses are “asynchronous” which means “off the clock.”
+You’ll be completely within the Canvas online environment for all classes.
+Our courses are “asynchronous” which means “self-paced.”
+Students are given a timeframe – it’s usually a one-week window – during which they need to connect to their class at least once or twice.
 Your assignments and discussions will have timelines and due dates but you will not to be “in class” during a specified time period.
-Asynchronous courses means you can match your class time to coincide with your responsibilities in the office.